-LeChatelier's principle proscribes the changes expected when a chemical system is not at equilibrium (cases 2a and 2b above).
-The system will shift (reaction occurs), causing reactants to make products or causing products to make reactants, such that the correct amounts of reactants and products are achieved, satisfying the equilibrium condition for that reaction at that temperature.
+LeChatelier's principle predicts the changes expected when a chemical system is not at equilibrium (cases 2a and 2b above).
+The system will shift, causing reactants to make products or causing products to make reactants, such that equilibrium amounts of reactants and products are achieved.
 The equilibrium constant, K, numerically specifies the equilibrium condition for a reaction, and K is temperature dependent.